-Taxes for the year 1923, although as yet undetermined, are a lien against the premises.
+Taxes for the last half of the year 1922, amounting to \$5.35, and penalty, and the taxes for the year 1923, yet undetermined, are a lien against the premises.
 There is also a balance on assessments for the improvement of Clara Street, amounting to \$113.94, the next installment of which, amounting to \$28.48, with interest, will be due in December, 1923.

-It is suggested that the proper execution of a general warranty deed by John W. Kooken and wife, if married, will be sufficient to convey the title to said premises to the State of Ohio when properly delivered.
+It is suggested that the proper execution of a general warranty deed by Robert B. Navarre, and wife if married, will be sufficient to convey the title to said premises to the State of Ohio when properly delivered.